Plenty (play): Productions

 In 1985, Hare's film adaptation was directed by Fred Schepisi, with Meryl Streep as Susan, and Charles Dance, Tracey Ullman, John Gielgud, Sting, Ian McKellen, and Sam Neill in supporting roles.
 Ullman and Gielgud were nominated for BAFTA Awards, and Gielgud was named Best Supporting Actor by the Los Angeles Film Critics Association and the National Society of Film Critics.

 In 1999, Cate Blanchett played Susan in a production in London's Albery Theatre.
 From 3 to 26 February 2011 the play was revived at the Crucible Theatre as part of a David Hare season (alongside Racing Demon and The Breath of Life), featuring Hattie Morahan, Edward Bennett and Bruce Alexander.

 The play was revived Off-Broadway at The Public Theater, opening on 20 October 2016.
 David Leveaux directed, with the cast that starred Rachel Weisz as Susan Traherne and Corey Stoll as Raymond Brock.
 The 1978, 1982, 1983 and 1999 scripts were all examined and Hare was consulted as the production took shape.

-Plenty was revived at Chichester in 2019, in the Festival Theatre between 7-29 June.
+Plenty was revived at the Chichester Festival Theatre in June 2019.
 Kate Hewitt directed and it starred Rachael Stirling as Susan and Rory Keenan as Raymond.